jesse-ai/docs/docs/logs.md

 ## Trades

-Every time a backtest command is launched a json file is produced with all the trade data.
-File are stored in the `storage/logs/trades/` folder.
+Every time a backtest simulation is executed, a json file is generated with all the trade data.
+The generated file is stored at the `storage/logs/trades/` folder.
 This is an example of the content of the files:

 ```json
 {